Ritik-Thakur-sudo/Helix/README.md

 If you find a bug or have an idea for improving Helix, open an issue or start a discussion in the repository.

-## 📄 License

-This project is currently under active development.

-License information will be added as the project moves toward its public release and distribution phase.

 ---

 <p align="center">